-Either way, just like a 401(k) match, this is money that’s left sitting on the table if you don’t take advantage of it.
+Either way, just like a 401(k) match, this is money that’s sitting on the table for you to take.
 And when it comes to student loan repayment, a little bit of extra help can go a long way.

-Shannon Insler contributed to the reporting of this article.
+Sage Singleton Evans and Shannon Insler contributed to this report.